PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 The north side of El Yunque National Forest has a number of well-marked and maintained trails to keep you busy.
 With just a quick ride up Road 191, you will have about 8 trails to choose from.
 Some of these are very popular and can be crowded at times.
 But, for the more adventurous hiker, there are a few more trails the north side of the forest has to offer.
 If you love a view from a peak, but dislike the radio towers at the top of El Yunque, head over to El Toro trail.

 El Toro trail is more remote than the rest of the trails and it is very infrequently used.
 The trail head is on Road 186 at KM 10.8 or so.
 Road 186 is just down the road from our place and a few miles west of Road 191.
-Even the drive to the trail head on Road 186 is a nice — you will pass a few nice rivers with waterfalls and great views.
+Even the drive to the trail head on Road 186 is a pretty, though the road is in disrepair — you will pass a few nice rivers with waterfalls and great views.

 The Trail